Key statistics for small cell lung cancer

 Most lung cancer statistics include both small cell lung cancer (SCLC) and non-small cell lung cancer (NSCLC).
 In general, SCLC accounts for about 10% to 15% of all lung cancers.

 Lung cancer (both small cell and non-small cell) is the second most common cancer in both men and women (not counting skin cancer).
-In men, prostate cancer is more common, while in women breast cancer is more common.
-Lung cancer accounts for about 14% of all new cancers.
+Prostate cancer is more common in men, while breast cancer is more common in women.
+About 14% of all new cancers are lung cancers.

 Lung cancer mainly occurs in older people.
-About 2 out of 3 people diagnosed with lung cancer are 65 or older; fewer than 2% of all cases are found in people younger than 45.
+About 2 out of 3 people diagnosed with lung cancer are 65 or older, while less than 2% are younger than 45.
 The average age at the time of diagnosis is about 70.

-Overall, the chance that a man will develop lung cancer in his lifetime is about 1 in 13; for a woman, the risk is about 1 in 16.
-These numbers include both smokers and non-smokers.
+Overall, the chance that a man will develop lung cancer in his lifetime is about 1 in 14; for a woman, the risk is about 1 in 17.
+Smoking can greatly affect these lifetime risks.
 For smokers the risk is much higher, while for non-smokers the risk is lower.

-Black men are about 20% more likely to develop lung cancer (including all types) than are white men.
+- Black men are about 20% more likely to develop lung cancer (including all types) than are white men.
 The rate is about 10% lower in black women than in white women.
-Both black and white women have lower rates than men, but the gap is closing.
-The lung cancer rate has been dropping among men over the past 2 decades, but has just recently begun to drop in women.

 - Women (black and white) have lower rates than men, but the gap is closing.
 This is because the lung cancer rate has been dropping among men over the past few decades, but only for about the last decade in women.